 Apply for a Mayor’s or Municipal Permit

 This is where you will now head to the city hall of where your business is located.
-Here, you will register for a Mayor’s Permit, where you will be given authorization to conduct your business within the city.
+Here, you will register for a Mayor’s Permit, where you will be given the authorization to conduct your business within the city.

 For you to register for a Mayor’s Permit, you will need the following: